 “It’s done.
 I exited from the copy room and through the office.
 I also headed to the south stairwell and exited from there.”
 I texted Evelyn Bellamy.
 I was still in awe I had one of her personal numbers.

 Just as I sent that text I received another from Gen:

-And that’s what I did, trying to hide the obviousness that I had been in the office with the sprinklers for so long.
+And that’s what I did, trying not to draw too much attention to myself.
 I could hear the commotion and the fire engines pulling into the parking lot.
 I went back to the back end of the crowd, sat down on a curb, and tried to calm myself.

 What if I accidentally got the wrong files?
 What if I was seen after all?
 I couldn’t say I was full of regrets because I wasn’t.
 I wanted a real internship badly.
 I was, however, full of fear.
 If I showed up to Evelyn with the wrong files by some chance I risked looking a total moron.
 If I was caught I risked losing everything.
 The promised internship and my credibility as an employee would vanish.
 It would be impossible for me to get a job in the styling industry and maybe even the fashion industry.
 Now, of course the fashion industry is large but I’d always be looking over my shoulder hoping my skeletons are not thrust out of the closet.
 Who knows how many jobs I wouldn’t be able to get or how many people would fire me if they knew.
 As much as I wanted to dwell I could see Gen approaching me so I had to push down the thoughts as to not arouse suspicion.

 She gave me the up and down with her eyes, “your hair is wrecked.”

 “Yeah, I was in the bathroom when the alarm went off and the stupid door was stuck for a minute so I got drenched.”